sjasthi/ai-llm-training/AI_LLM_Engineering_Learning_Roadmap_for_IT_Professionals.md

 By the end of this roadmap, learners should be able to:

-* Build AI-powered applications
+- Build AI-powered applications
-* Create RAG systems
+- Create RAG systems
-* Work with AI coding assistants effectively
+- Work with AI coding assistants effectively
-* Build agentic workflows
+- Build agentic workflows
-* Connect tools and APIs to LLMs
+- Connect tools and APIs to LLMs
-* Evaluate AI system quality
+- Evaluate AI system quality
-* Optimize prompts and context
+- Optimize prompts and context
+- Build and share reusable Skills
-* Engineer production-quality AI solutions
+- Engineer token-efficient, cost-aware AI systems
+- Apply responsible AI practices in production

 ---